keu/docs/astro/test-and-troubleshoot-locally.md

 ### Run Tests with Pytest

-`astrocloud dev pytest` runs tests with [pytest](https://docs.pytest.org/en/7.0.x/index.html#), a testing framework for Python.
+`astrocloud dev pytest` runs all tests in your project's `tests` directory with [pytest](https://docs.pytest.org/en/7.0.x/index.html#), a testing framework for Python.
 These tests can be run locally against all DAGs in your Astro project and are optimized to catch code-level errors that may not be easily detectable otherwise.

-By default, all Astro projects include a `tests` directory where you can store custom pytests.
-All projects include a default DAG integrity test called `test_dag_integrity.py`.
+By default, the `tests` includes a default DAG integrity test called `test_dag_integrity.py`.
 This test checks that:

 - All Airflow tasks have required arguments.
 - DAG IDs are unique across the Astro project.